Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

-# Identify and log objects which meet your type and quantity criteria
+# Detect and log objects for your type and quantity criteria
 This Repo gives step by step instructions and script to show how build and deploy a mobile (Respberry Pi) object detector that can be used to detect and report groups of objects detected using TensorFlow and your chosen trained model.